How Google Maps Ranking Works

 Focus on quality over quantity.
 Start with the major data aggregators (Data Axle, Neustar Localeze, Foursquare) because they feed information to hundreds of smaller directories.
 Then claim and optimize your profiles on the top general directories: Yelp, Facebook, Better Business Bureau, and Chamber of Commerce.

 Industry-specific directories carry extra weight because they signal topical relevance.
 Mortgage brokers should ensure listings on Zillow, LendingTree, and Bankrate.
 Real estate agents should optimize their profiles on Realtor.com, Trulia, and Homes.com.
-Accountants benefit from listings on CPA directories and local business associations.
+Accountants benefit from listings on CPA directories and local business associations — see our complete local SEO guide for accountants for industry-specific strategies.

 Measuring Your Google Maps Ranking Progress